When Can You Eat Normally After Gum Grafting?

 Learn more on how gum grafting improves your oral health

 At Premier Periodontics, we perform gum grafting to help patients repair their receding gums and to improve their oral health.
 Gum recession treatment also improves a smile.
-When you’re experiencing receding gums, schedule an appointment with our periodontal specialists at one of our locations in Bellevue, Everett, Kent, Kirkland, Mercer Island, Olympia, or Redmond, WA.
+When you’re experiencing receding gums, schedule an appointment with our periodontal specialists at one of our locations in Bellevue, Everett, Kirkland, Mercer Island, Olympia, or Redmond, WA.
 We can perform a thorough exam to determine whether you’re a viable candidate for gum grafting.